 If this were the case, you would think that the treaty or the charter would mention such understandings specifically.
 The closest thing I can find in the actual charter in which any connection to forgetting all about WWII might be construed comes in the opening lines: "Europe is liberating itself from the legacy of the past."
 Equivocal at best.
 Although the charter also mentions this: "Economic liberty, social justice and environmental responsibility are indispensable for prosperity."

 If history and legal records show that Greece is indeed the only country yet to be fully compensated by Germany after WWII, then the notion of social justice certainly does come to mind.

 Fleischer, among other legal experts, believes the forced loan should be Greece's sole focus at this stage.
-Early on in the war, Germany and Italy actually forced the Greek government to help finance the occupation.
-The loan was legally drawn up, and Greece forked over billions of drachmas on a monthly basis.
-In fact, as evidence of the loan's legitimacy, Germany made a few payments before the war was even over, and now—if you tack on interest to all those years—the remaining balance is staggering.
+Early on in the war, Germany and Italy actually forced the Greek government to help finance the occupation and the loan was legally drawn up, Greece forking over billions of drachmas on a monthly basis.
+In fact, as evidence of the loan's legitimacy, Germany made a few payments before the war was even over, and now – if you tack on interest to all those years – the remaining balance is staggering.

 Yiannis Stathas, Syriza MP.

 "It's not about the money; it's about humanity," said Yiannis Stathas, an MP for Syriza who presents himself as a representative of the working class.
 "It's like if I were going to kill someone and not be punished for it."